Updated: Jan 27

-Some weeks at school can get really overwhelming.
+Some weeks at school or university can get really overwhelming.
 When you look at your calendar and see you have 3 tests, an assignment and a speech all in the same week, this is completely understandable.
 However, it doesn’t mean that you have to feel overwhelmed at school!

 Being extremely overwhelmed at school can take a toll on your school and personal life as well as your mental health.
 In order to avoid this from happening, make sure to follow these steps from day 1.

 Step 1: Write down tasks as soon as you hear of them